Donation Basics: Step-By-Step

 Step 2 - Testing and Review

-Northwestern created a process to complete much of your testing in half a day to one full day, reducing multiple visits and minimizing disruption to your schedule
+Northwestern created a process to complete much of your testing in half a day to one full day, reducing multiple visits and minimizing disruption to your schedule.
+Tests include:

 • CT Scan